 Later, as my reputation as a scientist and a writer grew, I was asked to write two chapters for a science reference book.
 The publisher was Marcel-Dekker, and it paid a good bit more than the Georgia Tech Engineer.

 And then the creative writing bug really hit.
 The author Max McCoy visited my workplace, researching material for his book the Moon Pool.
 I was so stimulated by the visit I typed all night, unbidden, and wrote a major scene for the ending of his book.
 It’s how I would have ended it.
 Amazingly, he and his publisher liked it, and with my permission they borrowed large pieces of my story line for his concluding chapter.

-I have now published two books of my own; a novel, Middle Waters, based on both surprisingly real and plausible events.
+I have now published three books of my own; a novel, Middle Waters, based on both surprisingly real and plausible events.
 It is a mixed genre work; military thriller and science fiction all combined in a potentially realistic way.
-The novels’ website provides more information.
-The second, Triangle, is a sequel to Middle Waters (book two of a planned trilogy in the Jason Parker series).
+The second, Triangle, is a sequel to Middle Waters (book two of the trilogy in the Jason Parker series).